aditsuru-git/aethel/docs/frontend/wireframe-docs.md

 \*This documentation is not for the UI/UX design, it is for the wireframe/layout to get us an idea of what we are building

-\*PNG file exported from Figma is in the same folder

 ## Dependencies